spenriche/spenriche.github.io/_posts/2025-2-8-canada-decline.md

 The reality is clear: Canada’s justice system is a revolving door for criminals.
 The “catch and release” approach allows offenders to be arrested, processed, and released on bail within hours—often leading to reoffending before ever facing trial.
 Repeat offenders know that they face little to no real punishment, emboldening them to commit further crimes.

 I encourage you to conduct a quick online search for “recent Canadian drug bust” and see for yourself how many of these cases involve individuals who are not Canadian residents—people who contribute nothing in taxes yet profit from and fuel the destruction of our communities.
 Our nation is being exploited, and lives are being lost due to weak border security and a legal system that fails to protect its own citizens.

-From a criminal's perspective, **Canada is a goldmine.** You reap all the benefits—tax-free cash earnings from illegal activities, unrestricted entry into the country, and a justice system that practically invites exploitation.
-If you get caught, you’re released on bail, and before facing any real consequences, you can simply book a flight home.
-No penalties, no deterrents—just endless opportunity.

 And as word spreads, why wouldn’t criminals from around the world flock to Canada?
 We’re a wealthy nation with a lax approach to crime, skyrocketing addiction rates, and a legal system that prioritizes political correctness over justice.
 For criminals, it’s an obvious choice.